Shintaro-Sugawara/PathList/README.md

 ## How to Use (Free and Pro versions)

 ![UsageAndUI_EN](docs/UsageAndUI/UsageAndUI_EN.png)
-(For first-time use only) Launch the `Path List Shortcut` or `Path List Pro Shortcut` from the Start menu to create a desktop shortcut.
+1. Launch the application.

-Drag and drop a folder (or its shortcut) onto the application icon.
+2. Drag and drop a folder (or its shortcut) onto the displayed dialog.
+You can identify whether the drag-and-drop has been completed by the display on the dialog.
+   - If you drag and drop a file (or its shortcut), the parent directory of that file will be the extraction target.
-- You can drag and drop multiple folders at once.
+   - You can drag and drop multiple folders and multiple files at the same time.
 (Tree mode is not supported.)
+     This tool ensures that the same folder is not included more than once in the output.
-In the dialog that appears, select the output settings and click **[OK]**.
+3. In the dialog, select the desired output settings and click **[OK]**.
    - If you want to use the default settings, just press **[Enter]**.
-After the output is complete, a list file will be created on your desktop.
+4. After the output is complete, a list file will be created on your desktop.

 ---